-These are just some of the ways healthcare innovators are using live streaming to improve medical outcomes and push the industry forward.
+From the rapid adoption of telehealth during the COVID-19 health crisis to the 20 million endoscopies performed annually in the United States, healthcare innovators are using streaming to improve medical outcomes and push the industry forward.

 Beyond that, streaming technology delivers 360-degree insight into internal ailments.
 Medical professionals use video-enabled devices to remove polyps, examine the causes of chronic irritation, perform robotic surgeries, and make successful diagnoses.

 Live streaming has even found its way into education and awareness.
 Two doctors teamed up to live stream a colonoscopy back in 2016 with the goal of demystifying the procedure.
 They leveraged video as a form of outreach to show reluctant patients how undergoing regular exams can easily prevent the second-leading cause of cancer-related death in the U.S.